 Interested in Providing International Students with Placement & Employment Pathways?

-In the second half of 2022, MTA Institute is commencing its first intake of international students in:
+In April 2023, MTA Institute is commencing its first intake of international students in:

 - Certificate III Light Vehicle and Mechanical Technology (AUR30620 | CRICOS:103636G); and

 - Certificate IV in Automotive Mechanical Diagnosis (AUR40216 | CRICOS:091674D).

 Each group of international students will be studying at the MTA Institute for a 100-week duration, during which time they will receive contemporary training at MTA Institute’s Centre of Excellence.

 A critical component of the program is for students to undertake work placements within the automotive industry.
 This is to help them gain hands-on experience in real-world situations and prepare them for potential employment opportunities.

 As the industry continues to suffer from a chronic skills shortage, work placements present a fantastic opportunity to fill your company’s labour challenges through paid employment, while supporting the skill development of international students.

 Benefits of International Students

 International students can bring significant benefits to businesses.
 They are motivated and willing workers who have chosen to come to Australia to study and gain employment in the automotive sector.